 Pro: Boston Strong (+8pts)

-As is the case in so many movies, Massachusetts is like it's own character in Patriots Day.
+As is the case in many movies, Massachusetts is like it's own character in Patriots Day.
 You get all the references to local cities.
-One example of this was Framingham! where I saw this movie and live twenty minutes from.
+One example of this was Framingham!
+I mention that city specifically because that is the city where I saw this movie, live twenty minutes from, and the reference got a huge reaction from the audience that I saw the movie with (which made for a fun moment).
 Anyway, I really liked the representation of Massachusetts and it's citizens.
-The passion that Bostonians have for that historic city and the strength that passion gave to so many men and women who care about their city was powerful to watch.
-This movie shows the colorful personality of the people that live in Boston and it's surrounding cities.
-There is some Boston themed humor, and some dramatic passion.
-I think the Boston theme added an extra flavor to this movie that made it so much better.
+The passion that Bostonians have for that historic city, and the strength that said passion gave to so many men and women who care about their city was powerful to watch.
+This movie showed the colorful personality of the people that live in Boston and it's surrounding cities.
+There was some Boston themed humor, and some dramatic passion.
+At the end of the day, I think the Boston theme added an extra flavor to this movie that made it so much more entertaining to watch.

 Con: Surveillance (-1pt)